Khorevaa/atlassian/README.md

 If you deploy the apps for the first time you may need to restore the databases from a backup and adapt the database connection settings!

+### Cheatsheet
+    If container is not running, but you want to run it and have access via bash
+    $ sudo docker run -i -t --entrypoint /bin/bash atlassian-proxy:1.0

 ### Develop Mode / Debug an image

     # use the development compose file